3 Entropy

 Information storage with constant code length

-In the above we have tacitly assumed that all \(K\) states are equal and that storage size, code length, and cost requirement associated with each state \(\omega_i \in \Omega\) is constant and the same for all possible \(K\) states.
-This can be made more explicit by writing \[ S = -\log_A \left( \frac{1}{K} \right) \] where \(1/K\) is the equal probability of each of the \(K\) states.
+In the above we have tacitly assumed that storage size, code length, and cost requirements are fixed and identical for all possible \(K\) states.
+This can be made more explicit by writing \[ S = -\log \left( \frac{1}{K} \right) \] where \(1/K\) is the equal probability of each of the \(K\) states.

 Variable code length and scoring rules

-In practise, the \(K\) states are often not equally probable.
-For example \(x\) might be a random random variable describing the letters in a text message.
-Hence, rather than assuming equal probabilities we use a discrete distribution \(P\) with probability mass function \(p(x)\) to model the state probabilities.
+However, in practice, the \(K\) states are often not equally probable.
+For example \(x\) might be describing the letters in a text message, each occuring with different frequency (e.g. the most common letter in the English language is “e”).
+Hence, rather than assuming equal probabilities we use a discrete distribution \(P\) with probability mass function \(p(x)\) to describe the different probabilities.
+As a result, instead of constant code length for each state, we use variable code lengths, with more probable states having shorter codes and less probable states assigned longer codes.

-In this case, instead of using the same code length to describe each state, we use variable code lengths, with more probable states having shorter codes and less probable states assigned longer codes.
-Specifically, generalising from the previous we may wish to employ the negative logarithm to map the probability of a state \(x\) to a corresponding cost and code length: \[ S(x, P) = -\log p(x) \] This is called the logarithmic score or logarithmic scoring rule1.
+Specifically, generalising from the case of constant code length above, we employ the negative logarithm to map the probability of a state \(x\) to a corresponding cost and code length: \[ S(x, P) = -\log p(x) \] This is called logarithmic loss or logarithmic scoring rule1 — see also Note 3.1 and Note 3.2.

-As we will see below (Example 3.8, Example 3.9 and Example 3.10) using variable code lengths allows for expected code lengths that are potentially much smaller than using a fixed length \(\log K\) for all states, and hence leads to a more space saving representation.
+As we will see below (Example 3.7, Example 3.8 and Example 3.9) using variable code lengths allows for expected code lengths that are potentially much smaller than using a fixed length \(\log K\) for all states, and hence leads to a more space saving representation.

-The logarithmic scoring rule is uniquely characterised by a number of favourable properties (e.g. Hartley 1928, Shannon 1948, Good 1952, Bernardo 1979).
+The logarithmic scoring rule \(S(x, P) = -\log p(x)\) is uniquely characterised (e.g. Hartley 1928, Shannon 1948, Good 1952, Bernardo 1979).
 In particular, it is the only scoring rule that is both

 See also Example 4.2.

-Example 3.2 Surprise:
+Example 3.1 Surprise:

-The negative logarithm of a probability \(-\log p\) is called the surprise or surprisal.
-The surprise to observe a certain outcome (with probability \(p=1\)) is zero, and conversely the surprise to observe an outcome that cannot happen (with probability \(p=0\)) is infinite.
+The negative logarithm of a probability is called the surprise or surprisal.
+The surprise \(-\log p\) to observe a certain outcome (with probability \(p=1\)) is zero, and conversely the surprise to observe an outcome that cannot happen (with probability \(p=0\)) is infinite.

 The odds of an event with probability \(p\) are given by the ratio \(\frac{p}{1-p}\).

-The log-odds ratio is therefore the difference of the surprise of the complementary event (with probability \(1-p\)) and the surprise of the event (with probability \(p\)): \[ \begin{split} \text{logit}(p) &= \log\left( \frac{p}{1-p} \right) \\ &= -\log(1-p) - ( -\log p)\\ \end{split} \]
+The log-odds are therefore the difference of the surprise of the complementary event (with probability \(1-p\)) and the surprise of the event (with probability \(p\)): \[ \begin{split} \text{logit}(p) &= \log\left( \frac{p}{1-p} \right) \\ &= -\log(1-p) - ( -\log p)\\ \end{split} \] The log-odds function is also know as logit function.
+It maps the interval \([0,1]\) to the interval \([-\infty, +\infty]\).
+Its inverse is the logistic function \(\exp(x)/(1+\exp(x))\) mapping the interval \([-\infty, +\infty]\) to the interval \([0,1]\).

 If we quote in the logarithmic scoring rule the normal distribution \(P = N(\mu, \sigma^2)\) with density \(p(x |\mu, \sigma^2)= \frac{1}{\sqrt{2\pi\sigma^2}} \exp\left(-\frac{(x-\mu)^2}{2\sigma^2}\right)\) we get as score \[ S\left(x,N(\mu, \sigma^2 )\right) = \frac{1}{2} \left( \log(2\pi\sigma^2) + \frac{(x-\mu)^2}{\sigma^2}\right) \] For fixed variance \(\sigma^2\) the logarithmic score is thus equivalent to the squared distance between \(x\) and \(\mu\).